mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/connection-not-open-exception.md

 ---
 title: ConnectionNotOpenException class
+description: File -filename- cannot be opened because a connection to database -database- has not been established exception.

 ---

 File -filename- cannot be opened because a connection to database -database- has not been established exception.